bibleexchange/courses/poetry/en/poetry-en.md

 #### Be careful who you give your affection to

-Some people will speak affectionate and flattering words, but their hearts and intentions are not right (5:1–4).
+Some people will speak affectionate and flattering words, but their hearts and intentions are not right (5:1–6).
 Chapter 31 gives characteristics of a good wife.
 These are the things that we need to teach our children to look for in a potential spouse.

 #### Let God help you find a spouse

 Some preachers will quote Proverbs 18:22 and say that we have to actively and diligently search for a wife, but we have to remember that God is ultimately the one that will provide a good wife (19:14).

-## What the book of Proverbs says about money
+## What the book of Proverbs says about wealth

-Money is a very important subject.
+Wealth is a very important subject.
 It may not seem like a spiritual subject, but it can affect our lives in spiritually negative ways if we do not manage it correctly.
-Paul told Timothy that an unhealthy love for money is a source of evil (1 Tim.
+Paul told Timothy that an unhealthy love for wealth is a source of evil (1 Tim.
 6:10).
-Many marriage problems are because of money.
+Many marriage problems are because of wealth.
 Modern advice says not to do business with friends or family because it can cause fighting.
 These problems are not new, and there is some great advice in the book of Proverbs that can help shape our attitudes about wealth and how we spend it.

-The Proverbs talk about money and other kinds of wealth, such as fields, plentiful harvests, and other possessions.
+The Proverbs talk about wealth and other kinds of wealth, such as fields, plentiful harvests, and other possessions.
 This is natural for an agrarian culture where some people traded goods for other goods.

-### Where does money come from?
+### Where does wealth come from?

 By reading Proverbs, we can compile a list of what brings prosperity to people: